A military security clearance is reserved for select personnel within our armed forces who are deemed worthy of accessing confidential information.

 With automated systems becoming more commonplace, the DoD has now taken to checking security clearance holders regularly.
 The system won’t just root into your financial and criminal records, but data from social media will also be mined.

 With the previous system, military security clearance holders would have time to fix red flags, such as repairing late payments or making goodwill payments toward any bad debt.
-Now, with checks happening with greater frequency, you may be flagged for a security clearance revocation when you least expect.
+Now, with checks happening with greater frequency, you may be flagged for a security clearance revocation when you least expect it.

 The lesson is to do your best to remain eligible for military security clearance, even after you have passed the initial investigative process.